dlittle-source/rags-document-question-answer-system/README.md

 # rags-document-question-answer-system
-The application analyzes a document and responds to questions using its content.
+**Project: The application analyzes a document and responds to questions using its content.**

-**This project utilizes Python, LangChain, and the OpenAI API as its core technologies.**
+This project utilizes Python, LangChain, and the OpenAI API as its core technologies.